List of Food Wars!: Shokugeki no Soma characters: Roland Chapelle

 Roland Chapelle is a French chef and lecturer at Totsuki, head of its French Cuisine Division.
 He is nicknamed "The Chef Who Doesn't Smile" due to his high standards and stern demeanor, giving either A's or E's (lowest grade) in his class.
 Soma is one of the few students to ever make him smile from a dish, in which, Chapelle apologizes that he could not give a higher grade then an A.

-Roland is among the staff first told of the Azami Administration's new curriculum, which leaves him shocked and ultimately in opposition to the "gourmet utopia" plan which he calls a dystopia.
-Roland is happy when Soma wins a critical Shokugeki against Eizan, who had bribed the judges, and believes that Soma and the other rebels will restore Tōtsuki's lost honor.
-After the second survivor purge, Roland is horrified at Azami's actions in brainwashing the middle-school chef students into copies of Azami.
-Four months after the Rebels' victory against Central in Regiment match, Roland is seen happily chatting with Jun.

 Jun Shiomi

 Jun Shiomi (汐見 潤, Shiomi Jun), age 34, is a professor at Totsuki who teaches second-year general classes and a seminar specializing in spices.
 An alumna of the 73rd graduating class and a former resident of Polaris during the dorm's golden age, she taste-tested many of Joichiro's cooking experiments, which left her traumatized enough to hate anything to do with him.
 She wears her hair in a ponytail and wears glasses, but her petite stature and dressing in T-shirts makes her appear like a junior high school student.
 She grows spices from all over the world in her lab.
 She is a very timid, shy, and reserved person, and klutzy, remarking that she barely graduated.
 While researching spices overseas at age 26, Jun meets Akira Hayama and, recognizing his talent, brings him to Japan to mentor and take care of him.

-Under the Azami Administration, Jun's research seminar was threatened.
-Azami used this to extort Akira into joining Central, leaving Jun broken-hearted after trying to warn Akira that Azami cannot be trusted many times.
-Jun left the academy in protest, reappearing at Dojima Gin's invitation during the third phase of the Promotional Exams to witness Akira and Soma's match, where a repentant Hayama lost.
-Jun rebuked Akira for being reckless in joining Central and expressed that despite losing the research society, she only wanted him to continue to grow as a chef with his classmates and enjoy cooking from his heart.
-Four months after the Rebels' victory against Central in Regiment match, Jun finally re-open back her seminar, and is seen happily chatting with Roland, presumably chatting about how her seminar gained more members.